Nicholas Clapton: Life and career

 Having taught for several years at Trinity College of Music in London, Nicholas Clapton was also a professor of Singing at the Royal Academy of Music until 2015.
-He gives regular master-classes at the Dartington International Summer School, and until 2013 was a Visiting Professor at the Zeneakadémia in Budapest.
+He gave classes at the Dartington International Summer School for over twenty years, and until 2013 was a visiting professor at the Zeneakadémia in Budapest.
 He has also taught in Prague, Belgrade and the Netherlands.
 His 2004 biography of Alessandro Moreschi was chosen by the Tablet magazine as one of its Books of the Year for 2005; (it was re-issued in a larger second edition as Moreschi and the Voice of the Castrato in 2008).
-In June 2005 Clapton became a Doctor of Liberal Arts of the Liszt Ferenc Music University.
+In June 2005 Clapton became a Doctor of Liberal Arts of the Liszt Ferenc Music University, Budapest.
 In 2006 he presented the documentary Castrato for BBC Four television, and curated the exhibition Handel and the Castrati at the Handel House Museum, London.
 His second book, Budapest, City of Music, was published in March 2009.